Joy-less/NetCodeEasy/README.md

 ## Getting Started

+ServerIpAddress should be set to the public (or private for LAN) IP address of the host.

 You can connect using `StartServer()` and `ConnectToServer()`.

 After connecting, you can send a message using `SendToServer()` and `SendToClient()` or `SendToAllClients()`.
 If the NoDelay parameter is set to false, it will wait up to 200ms before sending the data to increase efficiency.